cmcntsh/ReaderExpectationApproachWriting/README.md

 * Whatever shows up in the first one to three sentences of a paragraph will be perceived as the paragraph issue by readers.
 * "Placement of information highly influences what kind of synthesis a reader will experience in trying to form information into idea." p.
 207
 * The shape of a paragraph should not be predetermined.
 The shape should be suggested by the shape and complexity of the thought being presented.
 * What does a paragraph do?
 It does one or more of the following.
 It offers cohesion.
 It presents unity.
 It indicates purpose.
-It raises and issue.
+It raises an issue.
 It makes a point.
 It tells a story.
 It generates development.
 It provides coherence.
 It creates shape. p.
 207
 * Reader expectations for paragraphs are similar to expectations for sentences.
 "Whose story is it?" is largely determined by what shows up at the beginning.
 * Narrative paragraphs don't need to articulate a point because they are establishing knowledge that will be supportive of points made later in the text. p.
 211